mwrona/load_balancer/README.md

 Optional entries:
 * LocalLoadBalancerAddress - default: "localhost"
 * LoadBalancerScheme - defaulf: "https"
-* InformationServiceScheme - default: "http"
 * CertFilePath, KeyFilePath when LoadBalancerScheme is "http"
+* In RedirectionConfig:
+** DisableStatusChecking - default: false
+** Scheme - default: "http"

 If environment variables INFORMATION_SERVICE_URL, INFORMATION_SERVICE_LOGIN or INFORMATION_SERVICE_PASSWORD are specified they will replace config entries.
 In this case config entries (InformationServiceAddress, InformationServiceUser, InformationServicePass) can be omitted.